crowecawcaw/aws-docs-history/docs/deadline-cloud/latest/userguide/jobs-using-submitter.md

-* *Job properties* â Sets the overall properties of the job.
+* *Job properties* – Sets the overall properties of the job.
 These properties are present in submitters for all DCC applications.
-* *Deadline Cloud settings* â Shows the farm and queue that the job is sent to.
+* *Deadline Cloud settings* – Shows the farm and queue that the job is sent to.
 To change the farm and queue, use the **Settings...** button at the bottom of the submitter.
-* *Queue environment* â Sets the parameter values defined in the queue environment.
+* *Queue environment* – Sets the parameter values defined in the queue environment.
 Deadline Cloud adds the default parameter values for your DCC application, you can add additional values if necessary.